mauzzr/noisecanvas/readme.md

 | 1024      | 44.27            | 25.96     |

 Note that because the canvas is redrawn using `window.requestAnimationFrame`, framerate may vary with display refresh rate.
-In either case, `s` between 64 and 512 appears to be a fairly safe range.
+In either case, `s` between 64 and 512 appears to be a safe range.